SerCom-KC/cartoon-network-schedule/next-showings.md

 02:30PM Unikitty! - Action Forest
 02:45PM Ben 10 - Out to Launch
 03:00PM OK K.O.!
 Let's Be Heroes - My Dad Can Beat up Your Dad; A Hero's Fate
 03:30PM OK K.O.!
-Let's Be Heroes - Let's Have a Stakeout; You Get Me
+Let's Be Heroes - You Get Me; Let's Have a Stakeout
 04:00PM Craig of the Creek - Itch to Explore; Dog Decider
 04:30PM Craig of the Creek - Bring Out Your Beast; You're It